 Anne Goldstein, Professor of Law, teaches Criminal Law and Procedure, Evidence, and Civil Rights: Police Misconduct.
 She defended the civil rights of people of color, prisoners, and women for eight years in Boston before joining the faculty, and writes about the rights of gays and lesbians.

-Eric Gouvin, Professor and Dean Emeritus, serves on the boards of Community Legal Aid, Lawyers Concerned for Lawyers, and The Entrepreneurship Institute of the Harold Grinspoon Foundation.
+Eric Gouvin, Professor and Dean Emeritus, serves on the boards of Community Legal Aid, Lawyers Concerned for Lawyers, and The Entrepreneurship Institute of the Harold Grinspoonn Foundation.

-Jeanne Kaiser, Professor of Legal Writing, serves on the Committee for Public Counsel Services (CPCS) Children and Family Law program (CAFL) panel for representing parents and children in cases involving termination of parental rights, and serves as a mentor to new attorneys on the panel.
+Jeanne Kaiser, Professor of Legal Writing, serves on the Committee for Public Counsel Services (CPCSS) Children and Family Law program (CAFLL) panel for representing parents and children in cases involving termination of parental rights, and serves as a mentor to new attorneys on the panel.

 Jennifer Levi, Professor of Law, is a nationally recognized leader in LGBTQI advocacy and impact litigation.

 Bruce Miller, Professor of Law, teaches Civil Procedure, Constitutional Law, and Federal Courts & Jurisdiction.

 Pat Newcombe, Associate Dean for Library and Information Resources and Professor of Law, codirects Western New England’s Mini-Law School program, which offers non-lawyers an understanding of legal topics that impact their everyday lives, and has served as a Court Appointed Special Advocate for many years advocating for abused and neglected children.